hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

    assemble shared public keys (ledgerId), and sign the block node Merkle tree hash.
 2. **Bilinear Pairings Signature Library**: This library provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations for the block node and consensus node to sign and verify signatures.
 The consensus node uses this library indirectly through the TSS Library.
-3. **Bilinear Pairings API**: Layer of abstraction to be included at compilation time providing the cryptography primitives and the arithmetic operations for working with a specific EC curve and the underlying Groups, Fields, and Pairings and minimizes the impact of changing or including different curve implementations.
+3. **Bilinear Pairings API**: An API definition for the cryptography primitives and arithmetic operations required to work with a specific EC curve and the underlying Groups, Fields, and Pairings.
+This API minimizes the impact of changing to different curve implementations.
-4. **Bilinear Pairings Impl**: This is an implementation of the Bilinear Pairings API that will be loaded at runtime using Java’s SPI.
+4. **Bilinear Pairings**: An implementation of the Bilinear Pairings API that will be loaded at runtime using Java’s service provider (SPI) mechanism.
-   Multiple implementations can be provided to support different types of curves.
-It allows changing or switching dependencies.
+   Multiple implementations can be provided to support different types of curves and the Java service provider approach facilitates easily changing between implementations and dependencies.
-5. **Native Support Lib**: Provides a set of generic functions loading native libraries in different system architectures when packaged in a jar using a predefined organization so they can be accessed with JNI.
+6. **Native Support Lib**: Provides a set of generic functions loading native libraries in different system architectures when packaged in a jar using a predefined organization so they can be accessed with JNI.
 6. **[Arkworks](https://github.com/arkworks-rs)**: A Rust ecosystem for cryptography.
 Our implementation uses it as the library responsible for elliptic curve cryptography.
-7. **EC-Key Utils** is a utility module that enables the node operator to generate a bootstrapping public/private key pair.
+7. **EC-Key Utils** is a utility module that enables the node operator to generate a bootstrap public/private key pair.

 ### Module organization and repositories
 ![img_6.png](img_6.svg)
 1. **hedera-cryptography**: This is a separate repository for hosting cryptography-related libraries.
    It is necessary to facilitate our build process, which includes Rust libraries.
-It also provides independent release cycles between consensus node code and block node code.
+It also provides independent release cycles between consensus node code and other library users.
 2. **swirlds-native-support**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
 3. **swirlds-crypto-tss**: Gradle module for the TSS Library.
    This library's only client is the consensus node, so it will be in the hedera-services repository, under the `platform-sdk` folder.